T-square

 A T-square is a technical drawing instrument used by draftsmen primarily as a guide for drawing horizontal lines on a drafting table.
 The instrument is named after its resemblance to the letter T, with a long shaft called the "blade" and a short shaft called the "stock" or "head".
 T-squares are available in a range of sizes, with common lengths being 18 inch, 24 inch, 30 inch, 36 inch and 42 inch.

-In addition to drawing horizontal lines, a T-square can also be used with a set square to draw vertical or diagonal lines.
+In addition to drawing horizontal lines, a T-square can be used with a set square to draw vertical or diagonal lines.
 The T-square usually has a transparent edge made of plastic which should be free of nicks and cracks in order to provide smooth, straight lines.